ChinmayVijay/SampleKoinApp/README.md

 # SampleKoinApp
-This is a sample app which implements Koin as a DI framework in an Android APP
+This is a sample app which implements Koin as a DI framework in an Android App.
+Architecture Pattern: MVVM
+DI: Koin
+Language: Kotlin